Let us run with endurance the race that is set before us. – Hebrews 12:1

-How much does hardship and adversity affect outcome?
-What are some effective ways of dealing with adversity?
+How much do hardship and adversity affect the outcome?
+What are some practical ways of dealing with adversity?

 What is the SAT Adversity Score?

-The SAT Adversity Score is a number that the College Board calculates quantifying the disadvantages a student has faced.
-The Adversity Score is on a scale of 1 to 100, with 100 denoting the least amount of hardship and 0 indicating the highest amount of hardship.
+The SAT Adversity Score is a number that the College Board calculates to quantify the disadvantages a student has faced.
+The Adversity Score is on a scale of 1 to 100, with 100 denoting the least hardship and 0 indicating the highest hardship.

-The logic here is that drastic differences in SAT scores between test takers is not based solely upon ability, knowledge, and intelligence.
-Rather the advantages or disadvantages of the test taker starts out with significantly influence SAT scores.
-What?
-That’s right.
+The logic here is that drastic differences in SAT scores between test takers are not based solely on ability, knowledge, and intelligence.
+The test takers’ adversity score and their advantages or disadvantages influence SAT scores.

 What are valid predictors of academic ability?
 There are many.
-Perhaps, at the top of the ladder are leadership, character, and persistence.
-The Adversity Scores of Asian students and the economic status of their families does not seem to be a major influence of their academic achievement.
-Rather, their emphasis on scholarly effort and self-discipline appears to be a very significant factor.
-Indeed, Asian students on average, outscore white students on the SAT by 100 points; they outscore black students by 277 points.
+At the top of the ladder are leadership, character, and persistence.
+The Adversity Scores of Asian students and the economic status of their families do not seem to influence their academic achievement significantly.
+Instead, their emphasis on scholarly effort and self-discipline is a very significant factor.
+Indeed, Asian students, on average, outscore white students on the SAT by 100 points; they outscore black students by 277 points.

 In The Republic, Plato spoke of “the Noble Lie.”
 The Noble Lie is told to the masses to keep them under control and happy with their situation in life and maintain social stability.

-The Noble Lie is just that, a lie, a myth, a fabrication.
-It is knowingly propagated by the privileged elite to maintain social harmony and to advance their agenda.
+The Noble Lie is just that, a lie, a myth, a prevarication.
+It is knowingly propagated by the privileged elite to maintain social harmony and advance their agenda.

 REFLECT & PRAY